Cynt4/Portfolio/README.md

 Hello.
 My name is Jacek Smoliniec.
 Currently I am studying Quality Assurance in AGH in Kraków and I'm based in Katowice, Poland.
 Since May 2022 I started a journey to become a Software Tester.
 This career seems to be perfectly suited for my best capabilities - diligence, meticulousness, minuteness.
 This portfolio is going to be the set of my skills and experiences that I've achieved in order to get a junior position in Software Testing.

 **Tools**
-* PicPick - screen capture software
-* ShareX - screen recording software
 * TestLink, Zephyr (JIRA) - test management system
 * Jira - issue tracking and project management
 * Confluence - team workspace
 * Postman - testing tool for REST API
 * Jenkins - CI/CD tool
-* Github
+* Github, GitLab - Git repositories
-* PostgreSQL
+* PostgreSQL = relational database system
+* IntelliJ - Java IDE
+* Visual Studio Code - source code editor
+* PicPick, ShareX, Charles Proxy - attachment tools

 **Languages**
 * Java